-30 DIY Birdhouse Plans You Can Build Today
+30 Beautiful DIY Birdhouse Plans You Can Build Today (with Pictures)

 Birdhouses are one of the greatest woodworking projects to take on.
 They’re perfect for building with a niece, nephew, or grandchild.
 You can learn how to build a bird house in many different designs, sized for different types of birds.
 Best of all, once it’s finished, you get to hang it outside and watch one or many avian guests move in.